 The primary expectation of the local Jefferson/Franklin Consortium's workforce system is to be a seamless, integrated one-stop delivery system.
-It includes an expectation for a system that is based on a demand-driven workforce.
-The local goal is that a full spectrum of community assets will be available and used in the one-stop service delivery system that supports human capital solutions for business, industry, and local individual customers.
-The Jefferson/Franklin region will implement the American Job Center Brand in accordance with TEGL 21-11, Change 1 to further the branding process for the region.
+The goal is that a full spectrum of core programs, one-stop delivery system partners and community resources will be available and used to support the skill needs of business, industry, and individual customers.